 There are 13 towns in total, along the Amalfi Coast.
-Most popular among them all are Positano, Ravello, Amalfi and Vietri sul Mare.
+The most popular among them all are Positano, Ravello, Amalfi, and Vietri sul Mare.
 There are also hamlets/smaller towns that are less frequented but just as beautiful, such as the fishing villages of Cetara and Conca dei Marini.

-To visit the Italian Riviera/Ligurian Riviera, international visitors can fly to Genoa, for the Amalfi Coast fly to Naples or Rome.
+To visit the Italian Riviera/Ligurian Riviera, international visitors can fly to Genoa, on the Amalfi Coast to Naples or Rome.

 By Nadine from Le Long Weekend

 Portovenere lies within the same UNESCO World Heritage protected area as the Cinque Terre, yet it unfairly receives far less attention than the famous five villages.
 Located in the Bay of Poets, in the Gulf of La Spezia, Portovenere benefits from a privileged position at the edge of the peninsula, surrounded by islands and idyllic beaches.